 The client is a drug discovery company who develops therapeutics to treat cancer and autoimmune conditions.
 Their pipeline includes Fc fusion proteins, antibody-drug conjugates, and monoclonal and bispecific antibodies.

 Usually, they apply commercial ELISA kits for HCP analysis.
-They had, however, become unsure if their ELISA reported all HCPs present, and they decided to try an orthogonal HCP analysis to look for specific, problematic impurities.
+They were unsure if their ELISA reported all HCPs present, and they decided to try an orthogonal HCP analysis to look for specific, problematic impurities.

-Step 1: LC-MS assay using standard digest method showed no HCPs
+Step 1: LC-MS assay using quantitative digest method showed no HCPs

-Initially, we applied our quantification digestion protocol (referred to as the quantitative assay), a well-established method that works well for all sample types and expression systems.
-The analysis detected more than 20 HCPs in steps 1-3.
-Whereas analysis of steps 4 and 5 resulted in no HCPs above limit-of-detection (LOD).
+Initially, we applied our quantification digestion protocol (the quantitative assay), a well-established method that works well for all sample types and expression systems.
+The analysis detected more than 20 HCPs in steps 1-2.
+Whereas analysis of steps 3 and 4 resulted in no HCPs above limit-of-detection (LOD).

 Step 2: Native digest substantially lowered limit of detection (LOD)